michaelkkim/michaelkkim.github.io/_pages/gifs.md

 ---
-title: GIFs for *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*
+title: GIFs for *Exploratory Analysis of the Citation Network of Supreme Court of the United States (SCOTUS)*

 permalink: /research/gifs
 ---